wso2/docs-mi/en/docs/reference/connectors/google-ads-connector/google-ads-configuration.md

         </tr>
         <tr>
             <td><code>partialFailure</code></td>
             <td>If true, successful operations will be carried out and invalid operations will return errors.
 If false, all operations will be carried out in one transaction if and only if they are all valid.
-Default is false.</td>
+The default value is <code>false</code>.</td>
             <td>No</td>
         </tr>
         <tr>